di2260-workshop/di2260-workshop.github.io/_services/organizers.md

 title: "Organizers and sponsors"
 ---

-The conference is organized by **Faculty of Electrical Engineering, Warsaw University of Technology, Poland**
+The conference is organized by **Faculty of Electrical Engineering, Warsaw University of Technology, Poland**.

-and is sponsored by:

-* ...